Samridhir01/Cola-ProductCard/README.md

 # Cola-ProductCard
-This a demo Cola product card.
+This is a demo Cola product card.